litterbox-sf-fall/todo_lab/README.md

 Use JavaScript to prevent the form from submitting to the server.
 Instead, use your DOM manipulation skills to add the task to the page.

-Each task that is added to the page should have a done (or delete) button that removes it from the page.
+Each task that is added to the page should have a done and a delete button.
+The done button strikes through the todo item, the delete button removes it.